l3blonde/marine-species-spotting/docs/theatrical-performance.md

 ```

 **Captain Code:**
-"When a voyager hands me a photo file,
+"When a voyager hands me a photo,
-I begin an **async** mission, meaning
+I begin an async mission.
-I'll do some waiting without freezing the ship."
+That means I wait when I must, but the ship keeps moving.
+No blocking.
+No freezing.
+No stalling.
+The voyage continues while the work is done."

 ```typescript
 const imageDataUrl = await new Promise<string>((resolve) => {